martinthomson/http-replay/README.md

+This work has been adopted by the [HTTP working group](http://httpwg.org) the latest version of this work is maintained at [https://github.com/httpwg/http-extensions]().

 # Using TLS Early Data in HTTP

 This is the working area for the individual Internet-Draft, "Using TLS Early Data in HTTP".